polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

 **Notice** - Like the first AD authenticate solution from above, you will still need to create the user in your Magic database first, since only authentication is given through Windows, and _not_ authorisation.

-At this point you should probably delete the original `auth/authenticate.get.hl` file to avoid users from being able to login using an explicit username.
+**Notice** - At this point you should probably delete the original `auth/authenticate.get.hl` file to avoid users from being able to login using an explicit username.
 Alternatively, you can provide _both_ solutions, to allow for logging in over the internet using a username/password approach, with your Windows user's username and password, and automatically logging in users on the LAN/intranet using the latter solution.
 At which point you could try automatically loggin on the user, and if this doesn't work, allow the user to explicitly login using his Windows username/password.

 * [Documentation](/documentation/)